Florida Rabies Laws (2026): Vaccine, Bite & Pet Rules | SafeRabies

 - Records: rabies tags and certificates support legal compliance and post-bite investigations.

-Pet Licensing and Owner Responsibilities
+Pet Licensing & Owner Duties

 Licensing in Florida is typically county-based, and proof of valid rabies vaccination may be required for issuance or renewal.